-The second part of the module also investigates how leading companies are using data and analytics to improve their strategy processes as well as fundamental tenets of data and analytics.
+The second part of the module investigates how leading companies are using data and analytics to improve their strategy processes as well as fundamental tenets of data and analytics.
 The second part of the module also exposes students to aspects of strategy that are tied to data and analytics.

 After this module, the student should:

 · Understand the main concepts of deterministic modelling (linear and integer programming);